Coronavirus - bin collections

 You can help us keep the service running and assist our crews during this challenging time by reducing your waste as much as possible.

-We recommend composting any garden waste at home but, if you’re unable to do that, we are currently still running a fortnightly garden waste collection service.
+We recommend composting any garden waste at home but, if you’re unable to do that, we run a fortnightly garden waste collection service.
 You can sign up here.

 Keep your distance from our bin crews

 Our crews are doing a fantastic job to make sure your bin collections continue at this difficult time.

 They are frontline staff, already working with reduced numbers, so please help them help you - stay away.
 Please practice social distancing, as you should be with everyone, but especially from our bin crews.

 We understand you may have questions about our services but please do not ask them like you might normally!

 For all our services and events affected by the Coronavirus, click here.